Turiedmonds/Firebase-VS-Code/README.md

 - Manage staff accounts (create, delete and restore) via Firebase Cloud Functions with email invitations.
 - Change or reset passwords and contractor PINs.
 - Browse and restore previous tally sessions.
+- Dashboard Settings modal includes an option to allow or prevent staff from loading saved sessions.

 ## Export Options